allibear17/PartyP/README.md

-Current Screenshot available here: http://orig04.deviantart.net/4325/f/2016/333/4/8/custom_ffxi_windower_addon_by_allibear17-daq12lc.jpg
+Current Screenshot available here: http://orig04.deviantart.net/4325/f/2016/333/4/8/custom_ffxi_windower_addon_by_allibear17-daq12lc.jpg Screenshot taken on 1600x900 at 1.5 ui scale.

 List of Settings.xml variables and what they control:
 <font_size>,  controls the font_size of the displays